vitessio/website/content/en/docs/16.0/user-guides/migration/materialize.md

 ---

 {{< info >}}
 This guide follows on from the [Get Started](../../../get-started/) guides.
-Please make sure that you have an [Kubernetes Operator](../../../get-started/operator) or [local](../../../get-started/local) installation ready.
+Please make sure that you have a [Kubernetes Operator](../../../get-started/operator) or [local](../../../get-started/local) installation ready.
 Make sure you have only run the "101" step of the examples, for example `101_initial_cluster.sh` in the [local](../../../get-started/local) example.
 The commands in this guide also assume you have setup the shell